mangopy/tool-retrieval-benchmark/README.md

 ## Acknowledgement
 We sincerely thank prior work, such as [MAIR](https://github.com/sunnweiwei/MAIR/) and [ToolBench](https://github.com/OpenBMB/ToolBench), which inspire this project or provide strong technique reference.

+## Todo
+- [ ] The model checkpoint is uploading.
+Please wait from just few hours.
+- [ ] More details examples will be added to make the evaluation on our ToolRet benchmark more easier.

 ## Citation
 This work